simonmichael/hledger_site/src/faq.md

 Plain Text Accounting, or PTA, is a modern way of doing double entry accounting on a computer:
 - It uses simple text files and "small" tools rather than databases and big applications.
 - It substitutes minus and plus signs for Credit and Debit notation (usually), which many people find easier.
-- It makes financial data easy to version control, audit, and collaborate on.
+- It makes financial data easy to [version-control](https://en.wikipedia.org/wiki/Version_control), audit, and collaborate on.
 - It is flexible, programmable, portable, durable, and private.

-You can read more about it at https://plaintextaccounting.org .
+You can read more about it at <https://plaintextaccounting.org>.
 Currently this FAQ overlaps a bit with that one.

 ### We use another system, we don't need this ?